codess-aus/PL-900/Core_components.md

 A **calculated column** is only re-calculated when the form is saved, not when a column is changed.
 Thus, the commission calculation will not be displayed immediately but when the form is auto-saved up to 30 seconds later.

+A **Power automate flow** will only run when the form is saved, not when a column is changed.
+Also, Power Automate flows execute asynchronously, so the user will need to refresh the form to see the commission calculation.

+A **rollup column** aggregates values from the child rows in a relationship.
+Rollup columns are only re-calculated every hour.